shellderr/cosouls/readme.md

 `OVERFLOW` - An option to reset the level if PGive exceeds `LEVEL_MAX`.
 This only exists to allow a possible implementation of multiple designs for every time the value wraps level_max, so is best to leave false.

 `fetch_params` - If true the program fetches the input parameters as JSON from a server endpoint.
-Otherwise, it parses them using a query string in the URL ie: `?&id=asdf&pgive=5500`.
-The parameter "s" can be used alone in which case it's assumed to be obfuscated with the `encodeURLCipher` function in which case it's decoded and then parsed.
+Otherwise, it parses them using a query string in the URL ie: ***?&id=asdf&pgive=5500***.
+The parameter "s" can be used alone where it's assumed to be obfuscated with the `encodeURLCipher` function in which case it's decoded and then parsed.

 `log_params` - Console.log the received parameters.